Atsuwastaken/Library-Booking-System/README.md

 # Library-Booking-System
-Scheduling System 🎓 A robust PHP-based platform designed to bridge the gap between students and educators.
-This system replaces static book lending with a dynamic scheduling engine, allowing students to book one-on-one sessions, workshops, or guided study hours with qualified facilitators.
+Scheduling System 🎓 A specialized PHP-based scheduling engine designed to streamline academic orientations and professional development.
+This platform transitions traditional resource management into a dynamic engagement tool, allowing participants to register for orientation seminars and secure dedicated facilitators for personalized assistance or guided group sessions.